microsoft/finops-toolkit/docs-mslearn/implementing-finops-guide.md

 Stay up to date on the latest news or engage with the FinOps community:

-- [FinOps blog](https://aka.ms/finops/blog) includes the latest FinOps news from Microsoft.
+- [FinOps blog](https://aka.ms/finops/blog) &ndash; Latest FinOps news from Microsoft.
-- [FinOps discussions](https://aka.ms/finops/discuss) is available to help you engage with others in the community.
+- [FinOps discussions](https://aka.ms/finops/discuss) &ndash; Engage with others in the community.

 <br>